Elaine Phillips

 Elaine Phillips (née Reidman) is an American politician who currently serves as Nassau County Comptroller, with a term beginning in January 2022.
 She was elected to the position in a landslide victory, defeating Democrat Ryan Cronin 61%-39% to succeed retiring incumbent Jack Schnirman.
 Phillips previously represented the New York State Senate's 7th district, and had previously served as the 18th Mayor of Flower Hill, New York.
 She is a Republican.
 Phillips was elected to the Senate in 2016 but was defeated in her 2018 re-election bid.

 Life and career

 Phillips was born and raised in Pennsylvania.
 She is the daughter of John Reidman, a steel worker who died when she was 12, and Betty Reidman, who worked as a cook at a local American Legion post.
-Phillips attended Penn State University, where she earned both her bachelor's degree in political science and an M.B.A. in Finance.
-A former financial analyst, Phillips worked for large financial institutions for over 20 years, including Met Life and JP Morgan Securities.
+Phillips attended Penn State University, where she earned both her bachelor's degree in political science and an M.B.A. in finance.
+A former financial analyst, Phillips worked for large financial institutions for over 20 years, including MetLife and JP Morgan Securities.
 She later served as a vice president in Institutional Sales at Goldman Sachs.

 Phillips and her husband, Andy, are the parents of three daughters.